obs-websocket-community-projects/obs-websocket-js/README.md

 All requests support the following two Syntax options where both `err` and `data` will contain the raw response from the WebSocket plugin.
 _Note that all response objects will supply both the original [obs-websocket][link-obswebsocket] response items in their original format (ex: `'response-item'`), but also camelCased (ex: `'responseItem'`) for convenience._
 - RequestName must exactly match what is defined by the [`obs-websocket`][link-obswebsocket] plugin.
-  - When calling a method directly (instead of via `.send`), you may also use the `lowerCamelCase` version of the request, i.e. `requestName` instead of `RequestName`.
-This may be preferred if you use a linter such as [ESlint](http://eslint.org/).
 - `{args}` are optional.
 Note that both `request-type` and `message-id` will be bound automatically.
 - `callback(err, data)` is optional.